 The end goal of any CRO programme is to make it as easy as possible (and dare we say, enjoyable) for visitors to become customers.
 To start your CRO off on the right foot, you need to be aware of the areas that hinder conversion, as well as those that help.

 Survey tools are crucial as they enable you to analyse the all-important end user’s experience – a critical action which will contribute to the development of insightful hypotheses for you to test.

+Mapping tools are your ticket to gathering this invaluable data.
 Also referred to as heat maps, these invaluable CRO tools are based on real-time, actual visitor behavioural data, as opposed to visitor feedback which is subjective and can be skewed.
-There are myriad types of maps you can utilise, including: mouse movement maps, click maps, gaze plot (also known as eye-tracking) maps, scroll maps, list views and overlay maps.
-(To see eye-tracking maps in action, get your free eye-track report of your website.)

 As with all other CRO tools, the types of maps that are most beneficial to your CRO efforts will be determined by your unique CRO and goals and challenges.
 Some heatmapping tools allow you to segment your view of what visitors clicked on depending on whether they are new or returning visitors, come from paid or organic search or by location.